pupil-labs/pupil-docs/src/neon/getting-started/first-recording.md

 Create a new Google account or use an existing Google account during setup.

-## 2. Install and start the Neon app.
+## 2. Install and start the Neon Companion app.

-Next, install the Neon app on your device:
+Next, install the Neon Companion app on your device:

 - Launch the **Google Play Store** app.
 It is already installed by default on your Companion Device.
 - Search for **Neon Companion** in the Google Play Store and click install.
-- Start the Neon app when the installation has finished.
+- Start the Neon Companion app when the installation has finished.
 - A couple of permission prompts will appear, which you need to accept.
 - First-time users need to sign up for a [Pupil Cloud](https://cloud.pupil-labs.com/) account.
 Sign up using your Google account, or create an account with an email address and password.